-Example: I totally disagree with John Doe's assessment of hunger in our community ("Ignore the Hungry," Feb.
-1, 2015).
+Example: I totally disagree with John Doe's assessment of hunger in our community ("Ignore the Hungry," Aug.
+1, 2023).

-Example: Hunger is pervasive around the world as 805 million suffer from malnutrition and depend on the U.S. government to be a leader in the movement to improve this situation.
+Example: Hunger is pervasive around the world.
+As many as 783 million people are unsure of where their next meal is coming from.
 We have an opportunity to improve the lives of women and children around the world, to help communities lift themselves out of poverty.